m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 5. (Optional) Select an ignore file from the dropdown menu to exclude specific files or directories.
 6. (Optional) Toggle the "Estimate Token Cost" option if you want to see the estimated token cost of the generated structure.
 7. Click "Start Mapping" to generate the folder structure map.
+8. Refer to the "Guide" tab for detailed explanations of each feature.

 Folder Mapper in action:
 ![Folder Mapper Demo](https://i.imgur.com/ResAvIt.gif)